List of assigned /8 IPv4 address blocks: List of /8 blocks assigned to commercial organizations

-List of assigned /8 blocks to the United States Department of Defense
+List of /8 blocks assigned to the United States Department of Defense

-List of assigned /8 blocks to the regional Internet registries
+List of /8 blocks assigned to the regional Internet registries

-The regional Internet registries (RIR) allocate IPs within a particular region of the world.
+The regional Internet registries (RIRs) allocate IPs within a particular region of the world.

 Note that this list may not include current assignments of /8 blocks to all regional or national Internet registries.

 Original list of IPv4 assigned address blocks

-The original list of IPv4 address blocks can be found in RFC 790 (J. B. Postel, September 1981).
-In previous versions of the document, (RFC 776 (J. B. Postel, January 1981), RFC 750, (J. B. Postel, 26 September 1978)), network numbers were 8-bit numbers rather than the 32-bit numbers used in IPv4.
-RFC 790 also added three networks not listed in RFC 776: 42.rrr.rrr.rrr, 43.rrr.rrr.rrr, and 44.rrr.rrr.rrr.
+The original list of IPv4 address blocks was published in September 1981.
+In previous versions of the document, network numbers were 8-bit numbers rather than the 32-bit numbers used in IPv4.
+At that time, three networks were added that were not listed earlier: 42.rrr.rrr.rrr, 43.rrr.rrr.rrr, and 44.rrr.rrr.rrr.

 The relevant portion of RFC 790 is reproduced here with minor changes: